metwork-project/metwork-backend/README.md

 Python libraries used are specify in conda-requirements.txt for those to be installed by conda and pip-requirements.txt for those to be installed by pip.
 The [django_rdkit](https://django-rdkit.readthedocs.io/en/latest/) app is also used.

-[ChemAxon Reactor](https://chemaxon.com/products/reactor) is used and has to be installed.
-You need to procure your own license and copy it to the path of the  CHEMAXON_LICENSE_URL environment variable.

 [CFM-ID](http://cfmid.wishartlab.com/) is used and a [compiled version](https://metwork.pharmacie.parisdescartes.fr/vendor/cfm_id.tar.gz) as to be extract and copy to the path of the METWORK_CFM_ID_PATH environment variable.